mikepan/GameEngineBook/text/01-GettingStarted.md

 In Blender, a mesh can be made from a combination of triangles, quads, or n-gons.
 The benefit of n-gons is their ability to retain a clean topology while modeling.
 Without n-gons, certain areas of a model (such as a window on a wall) would require a higher number of triangles or quads to approximate, as shown below.
 While n-gons make modeling easier in some cases, Blender still converts them to triangles when you start the game.

-The process of creating a mesh by rearranging vertices, edges, and lines is called _modeling_.
+The process of creating a mesh by rearranging vertices, edges, and faces is called _modeling_.
 Blender has many tools that help artists define the geometry they want.

 It is worth noting that unlike the real world, polygonal models do not have volumes.
 They are just a shell made of interconnected faces that take the shape of the object, but the inside of the object is always "hollow."